 What was the most fun you’ve experienced with GAC?

-We brought a family to the Bahamas and had the opportunity to spend a couple of days in the islands, enjoying the beauty of it all.
-We fly to many beautiful destinations, but the time spent on this specific trip was some of the most fun I have ever had while out on a trip.
-We enjoyed pink sand beaches, fresh-caught fish, and my crew and I enjoyed the time spent together.
+We brought a family to the Bahamas and had the opportunity to spend a couple of days in the islands.
+We fly to many beautiful destinations, but the time spent on this specific trip was some of the most fun I have ever had while working.
+Everyone enjoyed pink sand beaches, fresh-caught fish, and my crew and I enjoyed the time spent together.

 What is a memory you will never forget that was created while flying with GAC?